kramundson/phylogeny_basic/README.md

 snakemake -np
 ```

-To run in on a single node using 12 CPUs:
+To run on a single node using 12 CPUs:

 ```
 snakemake --cores 12